diagonal-hamiltonian/Ising-Model-Simulation/README.md

 # Ising-Model-Simulation
 Computational simulation and analysis of the Ising model of ferromagnetism on a square and triangular lattice.
-This is a project completed for a computer simulation module during 3rd year of .
+This is a project completed for a computer simulation module during 3rd year of my undergraduate degree in Theoretical Physics.

 There are two files in this repo.
 The first is my python code in a Jupyter Notebook, and the second is a report of my findings.
-This was a pretty fun model to code and it creates some beautiful data and physics to visualise like gifs below!
+This was a pretty fun model to code and it produces beautiful data and physics to visualise like gifs below!
 I would encourage anyone who is interested in this model to have a read through my report.

 <h2>Square gifs
 <p align="center">